The unpredictable desert fringe

 Large-scale and intense wildfires have become an unfortunate characteristic of Australia's arid zones since the removal of traditional Aboriginal fire-stick farming.

-In the past such growth was kept under control by the Wangkamadla people, who regularly burnt the area as part of their land management techniques.
+In the past such growth was kept under control by the Wangkamadla people, who regularly burnt the area as part of their land management.

-Now Cravens Peak is again seeing similar patterns of ‘fire-stick' farming, as reserve managers Mark and Nella Lithgow oversee a series of planned ‘mosaic burns' designed to encourage new growth and mimic natural fire breaks.
+Now Cravens Peak staff are attempting to reinstate similar patterns of ‘fire-stick' farming, as reserve managers control natural lightning strike ignited burns and implement planned ‘mosaic burns' designed to encourage new growth and act as fire breaks.

-Wildfires can seriously affect populations of small native mammals, and so Bush Heritage is making fire management at Cravens Peak a matter of critical importance.
+Wildfires can seriously affect populations of small native mammals, so fire management is of critical importance.

 History and cultural values

 Cravens Peak Reserve is part of Wangkamadla country.
 The Wangkamadla have a long-standing connection to this land, with rock paintings and significant sites scattered across the reserve.